psychemedia/storytelling-notes/riddles.md

 [136] Q,. there was 2 fathers a hunting went & also 2

-sons for the same intent : they caught conies in all but three, yet euery one has one how can this be.
+sons for the same intent: they caught conies in all but three, yet euery one has one how can this be.

 A. on[e] of the sons had a son, thus he was a father & standeth both for father & son.